 Excel 2010 is a really great program for organizing and calculating data.
 But printing has never been something that was very easy to handle in spreadsheets, and the problem amplifies itself when you are dealing with multi-page spreadsheets that contain a lot of columns with similar-looking data.

-Repeat the Same Row at the Top of Every Page in Excel 2010
+How to Repeat the Same Row at the Top of Every Page in Excel 2010 (Guide with Pictures)

 By following the steps below, you will end up with a spreadsheet that, when printed, will repeat the same row at the top of every page.
 This will make it much easier for your readers to understand the information that they are looking at on each page of the spreadsheet, and it will reduce mistakes.